stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 ## Table of Content

  1. Project Purpose
+ 2. Tools used
- 2. Understanding the Business Problem and the Data
+ 3. Understanding the Business Problem and the Data
- 3. Data Cleaning with SQL for Insight
+ 4. Data Cleaning with SQL for Insight
- 4. Advance sentiment analysis with Python
+ 5. Advance sentiment analysis with Python
- 5. Using Power BI to build interactive dashboard
- 6. Data presentation to stakeholders
+ 6. Visualization and Insights using Power BI
+ 7. Recommendations

 ## 1. Project Purpose

 Analyzing Adventure Store Marketing Data to identify why there is decrease in conversion rate, low customer engagements, reduced ROI despite increase in marketing budget; To evaluate the effectiveness of its current strategies, uncover opportunities to optimize their campaign efforts, and provide recommendations to increase conversion rates.

+## 2. Tools used
+ 1. Microsoft SQL Server - for data cleaning and preparation
+ 2. Python - for customer reviews sentiment analysis
+ 3. Power BI - for visualization and insights
+ 4. PowerPoint - for presentation of insights and recommendations

 ## 2. Understanding the Business Problem